-Pamonha is a unique cake that seems to exist nowhere else but in Brazil.
-The cake is made from freshly grated corn mixed with milk, making it suitable to go savory.
-The texture is exceptionally smooth, like pudding-like consistency.
+Indeed, pamonha is a unique cake that seems to exist nowhere else but in Brazil.
+This beloved Brazilian street treat is made from freshly grated corn mixed with milk, making it suitable to go savory.
+The texture is exceptionally smooth, with pudding-like consistency.

 The cake is commonly served mainly during the Festa Junina, a winter festival, and it is often filled with sausages or cheese.

 Curau is a pudding-like sweet made from coconut milk, cinnamon, ripe corn, and sugar.
 Like Pamonha, Curau is commonly eaten during the Festa Junina festivals and served cold in a cup.